-Pueblo Science and the Impact Centre invite you to take part in the inaugural Hackathon for Science Education taking place September 21-22 at the University of Toronto (ONRamp, 100 College Street, Toronto).
-The event will bring together more than 50 innovative students with scientists, engineers and educators as mentors.
-The students and mentors will come together for 22 hours (with an overnight break) to create kits that will teach aspects of robotics to high school students in low-resource communities around the world.
+Pueblo Science invites you to take part in the third annual Hackathon for Science Education occurring online September 17-25 through Devpost, Discord, and Zoom.
+The event will bring together 100 innovative students with scientists, engineers, and educators as mentors.
+The students and mentors will work for two weekends to create STEM activities that address the UN sustainable development goals and are aligned with the K to 12 science curriculum of low-resource communities around the world.

-The event will provide a fun and engaging opportunity for University of Toronto alumni and students to become leaders, builders and innovators as well as to make an impact on education around the world.
-The kits developed during this Hackathon will enable teachers to introduce hands-on science and engineering experiences into their classrooms using robotics as the backdrop and improve their students’ attitudes towards STEM learning, concept uptake and problem solving.
+The event will provide a fun and engaging opportunity for professionals and students to become leaders, builders, and innovators as well as to make an impact on education around the world.
+The kits developed during this hackathon will enable teachers to introduce hands-on science and engineering experiences into their classrooms and improve their students’ attitudes towards STEM learning, concept uptake, and problem solving.

-Students in groups of 3-5 will participate in hacking from Saturday morning up to Sunday morning.
-Kits that are engaging, curriculum-relevant and have a robotics theme will be prototyped.
-Manuals will also be written up to guide teachers on how to construct the kits and how to teach it.
-Mentors knowledgeable in science and technology, education or resources available in remote communities will be providing input to all teams.
-The projects will be presented in front of a panel of scientists, engineers, and other experts for judging on Sunday afternoon.
+Students in groups of 3-5 will participate in prototyping science kits that are engaging, curriculum-relevant, and address the UN sustainable development goals.
+Teachers’ guides will also be written up to instruct educators on how to construct the kits and how to teach it.
+Mentors knowledgeable in science and technology, education, or resources available in remote communities will be providing input to all teams.
+The projects will be presented in front of an expert judging panel on Sunday (September 25), afternoon.